 Bandhas are a very powerful tool in yoga.
-They provide a number of benefits if performed in the proper manner, but conversely, if not performed properly, they can prove detrimental in the long run.
-Hence, it is important to learn the proper method for performing a yoga Bandha from your yoga teacher.
-He or she will also be able to demonstrate the best method to incorporate the Bandha into your yoga asanas.
+They provide a number of benefits if performed in the

+Bandha into your yoga asanas.
 Yoga bandhas should also not be practiced by pregnant women.

-- Type of Bandhas
+Type of Bandhas

-- Mula Bandha,
+Mula Bandha,

-- Uddiyana Bandha,
+Uddiyana Bandha,

-- Jalandhara Bandha
+Jalandhara Bandha

-- Maha Bandha.
+Maha Bandha.

 Mula Bandha: The word Mula means root.
-Thus, the Mula Bandha is the most basic of all the Bandhas.
-It is also the easiest of yoga bandhas to master.
-This Bandha can be performed in any of the yoga postures, whether standing, sitting, or supine.
+Thus, the Mula Bandha is the most basic of all the the yoga postures, whether standing, sitting, or supine.
 In order to perform this Bandha, you should contract the perineum-the area between your anus and genital organs.
 Engaging the Mula Bandha allows you to perform your yoga practice for longer without getting fatigued.
 It also makes you feel lighter on your feet, thereby making the other asanas easier to perform.
-Performing the Mula Bandha also stimulates the digestive, excretory, and reproductive system.
-It can also help with digestive ailments and is also good for treating depression.
+Performing the Mula digestive ailments and is also good for treating depression.